 Personal Protective Equipment

-It is important that the type of personal protective equipment selected, must match the hazard to which the worker is being exposed.
+It is important that the type of personal protective equipment match the hazard to which the worker is being exposed.
 Failure to choose the correct personal protective equipment may result in an increased hazard to the wearer.
-If in any doubt about what type of equipment is required, contact the Occupational Health and Safety Department for guidance.
+If in any doubt about what type of equipment is required, contact the Office of Safety and Emergency Management for guidance.

-It is the responsibility of all supervisors, workers and students to ensure that when personal protective equipment (PPE) is necessary for the protection of any individual, it is readily available and used by anyone when required by the various regulations and/or any Safe Work Procedure (SWP).
+It is the responsibility of all supervisors, workers and students to ensure that when personal protective equipment is necessary for the protection of any individual, it is readily available and used by anyone when required by the various regulations and/or any safe work procedure.

 All personal protective equipment shall be maintained in good working order and in accordance with the manufacturer's instructions.
-Where any item of PPE shows signs of deterioration it shall be replaced.
+Where any item of personal protective equipment shows signs of deterioration, it shall be replaced.

-No item of personal protective equipment or personal clothing shall be used in any manner where that item of clothing or equipment will create a hazard to the user.
+No item of personal protective equipment or personal clothing shall be used in a manner where that item of clothing or equipment will create a hazard to the user.